 This year’s theme is: “Change the future of migration.
 Invest in food security and rural development.”

-What are the accounts of your favorite food accounts on Facebook, Flickr, Twitter and YouTube?
+- What are your favorite food / foodie accounts on Facebook, Twitter and YouTube?

 About World Food Day 2017

 From the FAO: Large movements of people today are presenting complex challenges, which call for global action.
 Many migrants arrive in developing countries, creating tensions where resources are already scarce, but the majority, about 763 million, move within their own countries rather than abroad.

 Three-quarters of the extreme poor base their livelihoods on agriculture or other rural activities.
 Creating conditions that allow rural people, especially youth, to stay at home when they feel it is safe to do so, and to have more resilient livelihoods, is a crucial component of any plan to tackle the migration challenge.

 Rural development can address factors that compel people to move by creating business opportunities and jobs for young people that are not only crop-based (such as small dairy or poultry production, food processing or horticulture enterprises).
 It can also lead to increased food security, more resilient livelihoods, better access to social protection, reduced conflict over natural resources and solutions to environmental degradation and climate change.